 Losing a major character from a weekly television series is not frequently done.
-Oftentimes when it is, it’s either a disaster (i.e. the death of Freddie Prinze and Chico and the Man), it opens up new possibilities for character storytelling (McLean Stevenson was only the first of a number of significant cast departures on M*A*S*H) or proves that a cast can carry on without their lead (Roseanne becoming The Conners).
+Oftentimes when it is, it’s either a disaster (i.e. the death of Freddie Prinze and Chico and the Man), it opens up new possibilities for character storytelling (McLean Stevenson was only the first of a number of significant cast departures on M*A*S*H) or proves that an ensemble can carry on without their lead (Roseanne becoming The Conners).
 Yet as successful as those examples are, none of them were as emotionally impactful as the off-camera death of Edith Bunker on the All in the Family spinoff, Archie Bunker’s Place.

 All in the Family, of course, was a seminal hit of the 1970s, evolving the way that stories and characters were presented on television thanks to the inherent conflict of conservative bigot Archie Bunker (Carroll O’Connor), his dingbat, but lovable wife (who could find something to love in him), Edith (Jean Stapleton), and their liberal son Mike “Meathead” Stivic (Rob Reiner), who married their daughter, Gloria (Sally Struthers).
 A little rough out of the gate in terms of ratings when it premiered in 1971, by Season 2 it was a full-blown hit.
 Flash forward to the end of Season 8, though, and both Rob and Sally made it clear they were leaving.
 Then Jean said that Season 9 would be it for her, too.